1/9

 Portland Museum of Art

-Fulfilling the PMA’s Art for All mission through generous community spaces interwoven with 21st century galleries in a campus setting, the design combines the urban scale of downtown in generous galleries with intimate settings at the visitor scale in new harbor spaces and a living room for local communities.
-The diaphanous building evokes Maine’s historic marine industry buildings as well as the artist studio typology while remaining flexible, adaptive, and future-forward.
+Fulfilling the Portland Museum of Art’s mission of Art for All through generous community spaces interwoven with 21st century galleries in a campus setting, the design combines the urban scale of downtown in generous galleries with intimate new harbor spaces as living rooms for local communities.
+The diaphanous building evokes Maine’s historic marine industrial buildings as well as the typology of the artist studio, while remaining flexible, adaptive, and future-forward.

 Client